Experience the simplicity, mindfulness and joy of the yogic lifestyle

 What is expected of me as a volunteer?

 We are a retreat centre, not a luxury resort.
 The kind of luxury we provide for our guests is of a more transcendental nature: beautiful nature, an uplifting atmosphere and a genuine, open-minded, inspiring community.
 Therefore, we require you to come with a service attitude and the willingness to contribute wholeheartedly to making this an awesome retreat experience for all our guests and yoga students.
 We are not a 'party youth hostel' kind of place, so we need you to be willing to adhere to a healthy, conscious, yogic standard.
-To understand what this means, please have a thorough read of our Code of Conduct so you can decide whether our rules work for you.
+To understand what this means, please have a thorough read of our Code of Conduct and our info page on Bhakti Yoga culture so you can decide whether our rules work for you.

 This will be your place if you are coming to experience yoga as a sustainable lifestyle and meet a variety of fascinating people along the way.
 If you are willing to share your journey and get curious.
 If you want to fall in love with the beautiful landscape and cuddle a cow.
 If you enjoy vegetarian food.
 If you aren't scared to have chat with the devotees at the Hare Krishna temple up the hill, the single mum in the room next door or the Brazilian backpacker who is building a new pizza oven in the community kitchen.
 If meeting other WWOOFers from 12 different countries and 4 continents and learning from them about their way of life while harvesting tomatoes and weeding the gardens brings a smile to your face.
 If you love seeing things growing, evolving and changing, vibrantly alive and perfectly imperfect.
 That's our kind of abundance, the inspiring journey we'd like to share with you ...